WissalBOUTAYEB/WissalBOUTAYEB/README.md

 ## 🔒 Cybersecurity Engineering Student | CTF Enthusiast

-Currently in my 4th year of cybersecurity engineering at the Euro-Mediterranean University of Fès, I specialize in information systems security, penetration testing, and DevSecOps.
+Currently in my 5th year of cybersecurity engineering at the Euro-Mediterranean University of Fès, I specialize in information systems security, penetration testing, and DevSecOps.
 I'm also an active CTF (Capture The Flag) player, constantly honing my offensive security skills.

 ---

-## 🎯 Currently Working On
-- 🔎 **WAZUH SIEM**: Configuration and integration for threat monitoring.
-- 📊 **Nagios**: Installation and configuration for IT infrastructure monitoring.
-- 🛠️ **Bug Bounty & Pentesting**: Identifying and exploiting vulnerabilities.

 ---